Improving procedures to enhance efficiency using Lean methodology

 – highlight the essence of the procedures,

-– handle frequent efficiency issues in procedures
+– handle frequent efficiency issues in procedures according to the Lean principles

-For the roadmap we use Lean techniques and tools to involve the team members in improving the processes and to identify the possible efficiency issues.
+For the roadmap we use Lean techniques and methods like APESS to involve the team members in improving the processes and to identify the possible efficiency issues.
 In addition we provide tips and techniques in how to create awareness and a mindset towards continuous improvement and change.
 The workshop is not meant to be a GxP quality assurance course.
 However as it is from the perspective of clinical trials, regulatory requirements and the normal practice in this are the basis of our workshop.

 About the trainers: